 If you wanted to use embossing folders from other companies then you can try adding them with the tan mat and the Raspberry plate ... but sometimes those other folders can be a little too thick.

-So now I can use the embossing folders from other companies like this beautiful one from Couture Creations, quite safely in my machine.
+Then you can use the embossing folders from other companies like the ones from Couture Creations, Crafters Companion or Altenew quite safely in your machine.

-You may decide not to use embossing folders from other companies or you may not want this extra cost and wish to use the Raspberry plate .... the choice is yours.
+You may decide not to use embossing folders from other companies or you may not want this extra cost of the Raspberry plate .... the choice is yours.

 Although this page is entitled Grand Calibur Explained I would seriously advise you to shop around mainly because there are now many machines on the market that all have the larger A4 cutting platform, which you will need if you want to create larger cards or boxes with dies like the ones from the